 Fly grazing is a huge issue in Yorkshire and is commonly used as a ‘free’ yet illegal way to keep horses.

-Land owners have laws in place to refer to is they find themselves a victim of illegal fly grazing.
+There are laws in place for landowners to refer to is if they find themselves a victim of illegal fly grazing.
 Our welfare workers regularly provide support and advice on this matter so please contact us if you require any help.

 Livery yards and private fields

 Neglect and cruelty is not restricted to fly grazing or tethering…in fact we are often called to neglected equines on livery yards and privately rented or owned grazing land.

 All of the information regarding horses welfare needs as outlined above apply to horses in fields and stables,too.

 We are always on hand to offer help and advice to livery yard owners, field owners and individuals keeping horses who may need us.

 We regularly assist owners who need help with their horses due to lack of experience, or if they are stuck on a particular issue such as weight gain, muzzling, or behavioural problems.
 We have many fully qualified professionals who we can recommend if needed too such as behaviourists, equine dentists, nutritionists and vets.